DaWelli/DIGCRE-project/README.md

 # **Video Style conversion**
 DIGCRE project, by Dario Wellinger

 This repo contains examples of what I did with ComfyUI.
-I will split this guide in half for [Image2Image](https://github.com/DaWelli/DIGCRE-project/tree/main/Image2Image) and [Video2Video](https://github.com/DaWelli/DIGCRE-project/tree/main/Video2Video) conversion.
+I will split this dokumentation in half for [Image2Image](https://github.com/DaWelli/DIGCRE-project/tree/main/Image2Image) and [Video2Video](https://github.com/DaWelli/DIGCRE-project/tree/main/Video2Video) conversion.

 ## **Installation**
 If you want to follow along visit the link below for a detailed installation guide: